Mayar-Elghandour/SPR_classification_DL/README.md

      - 0 normal
      - 1 abnormal
      - 2 poor quality
-then removed poor quality entries and outliers ( the outliers are the events with very long time compared to the rest) then balancing the dataset by removing the extra normal events to make the no. of normal events equal to the abnormal, then applying a sound filter (bandpass filter )
+then removes poor quality entries and outliers ( the outliers are the events with very long time compared to the rest) then balancing the dataset by removing the extra normal events to make the no. of normal events equal to the abnormal, then applying a sound filter (bandpass filter )
 ,also splitting the data into events, and saving these events into a dataframe called event processed then saving this file as csv